martenzander/postcss-mesh/README.md

 #### Responsive Gutter

-Set the [responsive-gutter](#properties) property to `true` and `margins` & `paddings` of all [components](#components) (except [container](#container)) will be calculated on a percentage basis.
-This means not only the column's width will scale but the gap between two columns to guarantee a true fluid layout.
-This feature requires a viewport context even in your default settings.
+Set the [responsive-gutter](#properties) property to `true` to scale the gutter as your [container](#container) grows.
+This makes your grid less static and more fluid.
+To make this feature work you have to set a `viewport` context even in your default settings of the grid.

-_Notice: This feature only allows to inherit the root columns gap to the first nested level._
+_This feature inherits the gutter size for the first nested level only._

 ```css
 // This set up uses 375px as context.